 NOTE: This step is only necessary when adjusting for incorrect backlash.
 Remove the bolts from the clamshell housing. ☐ With the shallow half of the clamshell sitting firmly on a horizontal surface, lift off the deep half of the clamshell.
 Gently lift the Air Locker straight upward out of the seal housing in the shallow half of the clamshell.
 Remove the center compression nut from the bulkhead fitting.
-(Fig.12.)
+(Fig.9.)
 Pull the seal housing tube free of the bulkhead fitting.
 NOTE: This may require rotating the seal housing slightly.
 Using an arbor press or bearing press, press out the seal housing assembly and the bearing cup from the deep half of the clamshell. ☐ To decrease the amount of backlash, reduce the shim thickness ' D ' (Fig.3.) and increase the shim thickness ' E ' (Fig.5.) by the same amount.
 Reverse this step to increase the backlash.
 Reinstall the Air Locker into the differential assembly. ☐ Check backlash again as before.

-3.13 Bench Testing the Air Locker □ To bench test the Air Locker, when 620kPa [90 PSI] shop air is applied to the seal housing tube, the Air Locker should engage. □ Check all fittings and the seal housing for air leaks. □ Rotate the differential carrier by turning the pinion flange whilst applying air pressure.
+3.13 Bench Testing the Air Locker ☐ To bench test the Air Locker, when 620kPa [90 PSI] shop air is applied to the seal housing tube, the Air Locker should engage. ☐ Check all fittings and the seal housing for air leaks. ☐ Rotate the differential carrier by turning the pinion flange whilst applying air pressure.
 NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge.
-(ARB part # ALTG01 shown in Fig.14.).
+(ARB part # ALTG01 shown in Fig.12.).
 Once 620 KPA [90 PSI] is reached close the valve, disconnect the air hose, and watch to see if there is any drop in pressure.
 If so, this will indicate an air leak.

-☐ If a leak is found to be present, spray a soap and water mixture onto the bulkhead air fitting.
-Bubbles should appear at any leak points.
-NOTE: Do not spray this soapy mixture inside the differential. ☐ Check that leaky fittings have been adequately tightened. ☐ Disassemble, clean threads, and reapply thread sealant if leaking persists. ☐ If a leak is found at the seal housing, remove the Air Locker and carefully remove the seal housing assembly and examine the Orings.
+Disassemble, clean threads, and reapply thread sealant if leaking persists.
+If a leak is found at the seal housing, remove the Air Locker and carefully remove the seal housing assembly and examine the Orings.
 Be very careful with the Orings and check for defects, damage, wear, or presence of foreign material in the Oring grooves.
 Replace if necessary.